mrojasb2000/hans-on-system-programming/README.md

       - An overview of system calls
       - The POSIX standard
   * Chapter 2: Unix OS Components.
+    The following topics will be covered in this capter:
+      - Memory manager
+      - File and filesystem
+      - Processes
+      - Users, groups, and permissions
+      - Process communications
   * Chapter 3: An Overview of Go.